 Beverly Hills' risk analysis should include two components: (1) the life and value of property that may incur losses from a flood event (defined through the vulnerability assessment) and (2) the number and type of flood events expected to occur over time.
 Within the broad components of a risk analysis, it is possible to predict the severity of damage from a range of events.
 Flow velocity models can assist in predicting the amount of damage expected from different magnitudes of flood events.
 The data used to develop these models is based on hydrological analysis of landscape features.
-Changes in the landscape, often associated with human development, can alter the flow velocity and the severity of damage that can be expected from a flood event.
-Using GIS technology and flow velocity models, it is possible to map the damage that can be expected from flood events over time.
+Changes in the landscape, often associated with human development, can alter the flow velocity and the severity of damage that can be expected from a flood events over time.
+It is possible to map the damage that can be expected from flood events over time.
 It is also possible to pinpoint the effects of certain flood events on individual properties.